lawrennd/qig-code/README.md

 - Adaptive systems in economics and social science
 - Technological disruption as topographical engineering
 - Complex system emergence through information constraints

+## Research Participation Guidelines

+This framework allows collaborative investigation of foundational questions in theoretical physics.
+Researchers should approach the material as exploration of open research questions rather than established theory.

+The exercise progression provides structure for systematic investigation while acknowledging the speculative nature of many theoretical claims.

+Productive engagement requires distinguishing between mathematical derivations that can be rigorously established and theoretical assertions that require additional development or empirical validation.
+The framework's value lies in clarifying these distinctions while advancing understanding of information-theoretic approaches to fundamental physics.

 ## Getting Started